add2cal/docs/src/application-manual/groups-and-events.md

 In the subscription case, you won't see this table, but the style and CTA inputs, which you already know from the creation.

-At the very top, you either only see the ProKey to copy (non-subscription case) or a complete summary with everything you need for sharing and integration purposes.
+At the very top, you either only see the Prokey to copy (non-subscription case) or a complete summary with everything you need for sharing and integration purposes.
 From email links to your auto-created landing page and more.
 Here, you also find the link to the **analytics** dashboard for this event group.

 At the bottom, you find the action bar with multiple options and information.